niqdev/scala-fp/docs/fp-intro.md

 * [Polymorphism in Scala](https://medium.com/@scelestino/polymorphism-in-scala-part-1-34015f9b5b13)
 * [How to be polymorphic in Scala](http://scala.org.ua/presentations/scala-polymorphism)

-A polymorphic type is the one whose operations can be applied to another types
+A polymorphic type is the one whose operations can be applied to other types

 In *Sub-typing Polymorphism* a type (sub-type) is related to another (super-type) in a way where operations that apply to the super-type can also apply to its sub-types i.e. when a type inherits from another